Supporting Mind and Body Through Lifestyle

 Lifestyle A-Z

 In health coaching, lifestyle refers to a person's habits around eating, moving, sleeping, and stress management.
-It can be confusing to sift through all the online info about best practices in any one of these areas, so I have created a library of evidence-based, healthy lifestyle resources from authorities I trust.
-This is a work in progress, and I will be adding and amending sections as I go and as research reveals new guidelines.
+It can be confusing to sift through all the online information about best lifestyle practices, so I've created a library of evidence-based, healthy lifestyle resources from authorities I trust.
+This is a work in progress, and I will be adding and updating sections as I go and as new guidelines emerge.

 A special note for clients with a medical diagnosis: Chronic diseases are conditions that last 12 months or longer and require ongoing medical care.
 Examples include type-2 diabetes, cancer, cardiovascular disease, hypertension, stroke, metabolic syndrome, obesity, and Alzheimer's disease.
 Many chronic diseases can be prevented or managed through lifestyle change, even in people with genetic risk factors.
 Understanding the link between lifestyle and disease can help you make changes that improve your prognosis.